Jen Hsun Huang Sells 120,000 Shares of NVIDIA Co. (NASDAQ:NVDA) Stock

 NVIDIA Increases Dividend

 The firm also recently announced a quarterly dividend, which was paid on Friday, June 28th.
-Investors of record on Tuesday, June 11th were issued a dividend of $0.10 per share.
-This is a boost from NVIDIA’s previous quarterly dividend of $0.04.
-The ex-dividend date of this dividend was Tuesday, June 11th.
-This represents a $0.40 annualized dividend and a yield of 0.30%.
-NVIDIA’s dividend payout ratio is presently 2.34%.
+Shareholders of record on Tuesday, June 11th were issued a dividend of $0.10 per share.
+The ex-dividend date was Tuesday, June 11th.
+This is a positive change from NVIDIA’s previous quarterly dividend of $0.04.
+This represents a $0.40 dividend on an annualized basis and a yield of 0.32%.
+NVIDIA’s dividend payout ratio is 2.34%.

 Hedge Funds Weigh In On NVIDIA

-NVDA has been the subject of a number of analyst reports.
-Bank of America raised their price target on shares of NVIDIA from $132.00 to $150.00 and gave the stock a “buy” rating in a research note on Monday, June 3rd.
-Jefferies Financial Group boosted their price target on NVIDIA from $135.00 to $150.00 and gave the company a “buy” rating in a research note on Monday, June 24th.
-DZ Bank cut NVIDIA from a “buy” rating to a “hold” rating and set a $102.50 price target on the stock. in a research report on Friday, May 24th.
-Susquehanna lifted their price objective on NVIDIA from $120.00 to $145.00 and gave the company a “positive” rating in a report on Monday, June 10th.
-Finally, Piper Sandler upped their target price on shares of NVIDIA from $105.00 to $120.00 and gave the stock an “overweight” rating in a report on Thursday, May 23rd.
-Six equities research analysts have rated the stock with a hold rating, thirty-eight have given a buy rating and one has issued a strong buy rating to the stock.
-According to MarketBeat, the stock currently has an average rating of “Moderate Buy” and a consensus target price of $128.29.
+Several equities research analysts recently issued reports on the company.
+Wells Fargo & Company lifted their price objective on NVIDIA from $125.00 to $155.00 and gave the stock an “overweight” rating in a report on Tuesday, June 18th.
+Tigress Financial boosted their price target on NVIDIA from $98.50 to $170.00 and gave the stock a “buy” rating in a research report on Tuesday, June 18th.
+Barclays reduced their price objective on NVIDIA from $1,200.00 to $145.00 and set an “overweight” rating for the company in a research note on Monday, June 10th.
+JPMorgan Chase & Co. lifted their target price on shares of NVIDIA from $85.00 to $115.00 and gave the stock an “overweight” rating in a research note on Thursday, May 23rd.
+Finally, Citigroup increased their target price on shares of NVIDIA from $126.00 to $150.00 and gave the company a “buy” rating in a research report on Wednesday, June 26th.
+Six investment analysts have rated the stock with a hold rating, thirty-eight have issued a buy rating and one has issued a strong buy rating to the company’s stock.
+According to MarketBeat, the stock presently has an average rating of “Moderate Buy” and a consensus target price of $129.76.

 About NVIDIA